 We're technology agnostic as an agency but here are some of the tools we use to bring our ideas to life.

-Labs will always remain as a hacking hub within Solarflare, a way for us to exercise creativity, between projects and briefs.
-If you’d like to get involved or have an idea you think we should bring to life get in touch here.
+Labs will always remain as a hacking hub within Solarflare, a way for us to exercise creativity and own the full IP between projects and briefs.
+If you'd like to get involved or have an idea you think we should bring to life get in touch here.

 At the beginning of lockdown, we realised working from home and staying on Zoom meetings all day was exhausting.
 Whilst user testing some of the virtual space platforms available (see here), we decided what better way to test each platform than to build our very own virtual office.
 An upgraded space with bigger rooms and custom designed furniture, without the rent fees.
 Makes you think, we really should have thought of this earlier.
 The space is interactive, engaging and frankly, more fun.
 It's easy to access via desktop and a headset (for those who own one).
 Drinks come out every Friday!